 A short history of women’s pants

-When Coco Chanel came across wide legged trousers during a trip to Venice, it signaled the rise of a new era in women’s fashion.
-Till then only women workers wore trousers and that too for ease of working.
-With Coco Chanel’s patronage, the loose slacks became high fashion statement.
-During 1950s High waisted cigarette pants and capri pants gained fashion favor.
-Wide waistbands, flat fronts, side zippers high waists – all these were features of these pants.
+When Coco Chanel came across wide-legged trousers during a trip to Venice, it signaled the rise of a new era in women’s fashion.
+Till then, only women workers wore trousers, and that too for ease of working.
+Coco Chanel’s patronage made the loose slacks a high fashion statement.
+During the 1950s High waisted cigarette pants and capri pants gained fashion favor.
+Wide waistbands, flat fronts, side zippers, high waists – all these were features of these pants.